Central Institution for Meteorology and Geodynamics: Climate

-One of ZAMG's key tasks is to observe and explore the climate in Austria.
+One of ZAMG's key tasks was to observe and explore the climate in Austria.
 A network of over two hundred semi-automatic weather stations (TAWES) throughout Austria is in place for this purpose.
 Meteorological parameters such as pressure, temperature, wind and precipitation are recorded from Lake Constance to Lake Neusiedl, and from the plains to the mountains (Sonnblick Date Observatory).
 This data is the basis for climate research and is particularly important for understanding current climate change.

 Synoptic scale and environmental metrology

-The synoptic scale metrology department deals with areas of remote sensing, using manual and automatic interpretation of satellite and radar data to make forecasts.
-In the field of numerical models, research focuses on the development of LAM Aladin, as in the new development of nowcasting model INCA.
+The synoptic scale metrology department dealt with areas of remote sensing, using manual and automatic interpretation of satellite and radar data to make forecasts.
+In the field of numerical models, research focused on the development of LAM Aladin, as in the new development of nowcasting model INCA.

 Environment

-The environmental meteorology department deals with the spread of pollutants in the atmosphere and the meteorological processes that affect the spread of pollutants.
-This is one of the priorities of the department's applied research in this area.
+The environmental meteorology department dealt with the spread of pollutants in the atmosphere and the meteorological processes that affect the spread of pollutants.
+This was one of the priorities of the department's applied research in this area.